Top 10 tips for choosing the right hypnotherapist for you

 Compare hypnotherapists websites for a detailed explanation of what they cover or specialise in as well as the age group of clients they work with.
 Some specialise in working with young people and others may have enhanced training with a certain category such as emotional trauma, pain or the virtual gastric band etc.

 Ask how many sessions you are likely to need.
 This can vary greatly too, so do your sums as it can prove to be more costly in the long run if you see a cheap therapist for double the amount of sessions.
-The average number you may be told is between 5 - 6 or up to 12 for longer term intensive work.
+The average number you may be told is between five and six or up to 12 for longer term intensive work.

 Look out for reviews or articles written about or by the therapist that interest you and recommendations such as those that appear on yell.com.
 These are written by past patients and can give an accurate representation of value for money, depth of experience and final outcome or treatment etc.

-Word of mouth or recommendation is always a good way to find a local therapist, perhaps you know of someone who has experienced it or you can visit a local Medical or Complementary Clinic to find out if there is someone suitable practicing there who may be able to help you.
+Word of mouth or recommendation is always a good way to find a local therapist, perhaps you know of someone who has experienced it or you can visit a local medical or complementary clinic to find out if there is someone suitable practising there who may be able to help you.

 Speak to your GP.
 Your GP will have a list of highly qualified hypnotherapists provided by the CNCH for you to get in touch with.
 They may even be willing to cover the cost of your treatment.